Key Highlights

 -

-The median age of registered nurses in Australia is 38 years old.
+The median age of registered nurses in Australia is 38 years.

 -

-There is high demand for skilled nurses in rural and remote areas of Australia.
+There is a high demand for skilled nurses in rural and remote areas of Australia.

 -